gillianlynnryan/MASS/README.md

 # MASS

 This site hosts all source files and executables required for utilizing MASS, a shape analysis tool for images described in Chuanromanee et al (submitted, 2019).This tool has been developed to facilitate user-friendly morphological analysis of leaves, but may be extended to other samples as well.
-User Instructions for installation and use are provided in the file MASSUserGuidelines.pdf
+User instructions for installation and use are provided in the file MASSUserGuidelines.pdf

 All MATLAB source files are available in the folder SourceFiles.